pbinkley/wax-community-archive/_community_archive/1axdy0yky9-qlpurfnarhw8buu03m-amt.md

 description: In the Safeway in Millbourne Mall, the deli counter closed weeks ago, and has now been filled with a rainbow of balloons.
 _date: 4/21/2020
-location: Millbourne Mall, Mill Woods, Edmonton
+location: Millbourne, Mill Woods, Edmonton
 license: CC0 1.0 Universal (CC0 1.0)
+free_location: Millbourne Mall, Mill Woods, Edmonton
+lat: '53.4747562'
+lon: "-113.4516548"
 order: '4'
 layout: community_archive_item
 collection: community_archive